 As another option, you could go to “Settings -> Apps & notifications” and then select the app from the list.
 Next, press the “Force stop” button which will put an end to the app’s current session.

 Download Content Before You Travel

 By downloading content before you travel, you can save the battery required to go online and stream your content.
-If you are using Google Maps for navigation, download the map before you travel.
-If you subscribe to Spotify Premium, download your playlist so it can be played without an Internet connection.
-There are many apps you can use offline.
+If you’re using Google Maps for navigation, download the map before your travel.

 If you want to listen to some music while you explore a new city, download your favorite Spotify songs at home.
 Additionally, know there are plenty of apps you can use while offline.

 Turn Off Auto-Updates for Apps

 When you finally find a reliable Wi-Fi connection at your hotel or restaurant where you’ve stopped for lunch, you don’t want to suddenly get hit by a deluge of app updates.
 You can wait until you get home to do that.

 What you’ll have to do is turn off automatic updates for each app individually.
 To do so, go to the app’s page on the Google Play Store and tap on the three vertical dots in the upper-right corner, then untick the “Enable auto update.”